kefan96/Restaurant_App/README.md

 - To process user's position, this app pass latitude and longitude in url query parameters, which may leads to privacy issues, maybe we will need some hash functions
 - A cache can be implemented to reduce the api calls and lower the response time
 - Better design and more information to display obviously

+### Thoughts on using React
+- List View: this is simple, in `<App>` component we call the Zomato search API with user's latitude and longitude (or city code if not permitted) in componentDidMount and store the restaurant list in the state using setstate.
+Then we call the `<RestaurantList>` component, which is a list of `<Restaurant>` component, and we will also pass the values we want to display by props
+- Single Display View: to avoid passing value to a different page, the single display of react can be a popup modal.
+For each `<Restaurant>` component we will have a `onClick` props which is a function setting the data stored in the state that will be displayed by the popup, and popuing up the modal
+- Search View: we will have a search bar on the top of the page.
+The search bar can have a `onChange` prop that will call the zomato search API with q parameter based on the value in the search bar.
+And we call setState so the data passed to `<RestaurantList>` will be changed.
+So the list of restaurants below will be expected to change dynamically when the user types in the search bar.
+If we worry about the cost of calling so many APIs, we can add a button for user to submit search, or we can just filter the current restaurants by name.
+- Map View: this will be the same as the Node.js version.